 Another great quick-win task to suggest to your clients is monitoring for plagiarism.
 This is actually something my own Virtual Assistant does for me every month as I like to know my content isn’t being used without my permission.
 Not only is this a great service to offer clients, but you can also check to see if your own website content is being stolen.

 Posts Tagged Services

 If you’re a new Virtual Assistant or thinking of becoming one, I’m sure you’re worried about how you will get new clients.
 So to help you get an idea of who could be that elusive and exciting first client, I asked members of my VA Handbookers Facebook group a load of questions about their first one including how they got them and what tasks they needed help with.
-This is what they said:

-Another popular question from new VAs is what services they should offer their clients.
-Obviously this will depend on lots of things such as demand, your niche, your skill set, your interests, your work history and your location, but here’s 30 services you can consider providing to start you off.
+Another popular question from new Virtual Assistants is what services they should offer their clients.
+Obviously, this will depend on numerous things such as demand, your niche, your skill set, your interests, your previous career and your location, but here are 30 different VA services you could consider offering to start you off.

-When you first start out as a Virtual Assistant, you’ll need to have a good think about what services you want to provide.
-If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs doing but, if you’re like I was when I first started and you haven’t, here’s a few things to think about that might help you work it out.
+When you first become a Virtual Assistant, you need to have a good think about what services you want to provide.
+If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs help with but if you haven’t, here are a few things to think about that should help you decide what services to offer your clients.